OSVTAC/OSVTAC.github.io/meetings/2019/2019-06-13/minutes.md

 the section about log files was confusingly written.
 He suggested language that he thought would be clearer.

-Chair Jerdonek suggested clarifiying that git is a version control system (VCS) the first time it's referred to.
+Chair Jerdonek suggested clarifying that git is a version control system (VCS) the first time it's referenced.

 Member Hage said the document doesn't address authentication, but that's a separate topic and should not be added to this document.